 Earthsea often features on academic reading lists but rarely on the "books like Lord of the Rings" lists that dominate search results.
 That is an oversight.
 If what you love about Tolkien is the melancholy – the sense that something great is ending – you will read Le Guin with profit.

-This book is a special case.
-Hans Bemmann, a professor of German literature in Vienna, wrote The Stone and the Flute as a novel that resists easy genre classification.
+About the Author (Wikipedia)This book is a special case.
+Hans Bemmann, a German author and literary editor, wrote The Stone and the Flute as a novel that resists easy genre classification.
 Among those who have read it, it is recommended with a fervour otherwise reserved for Tolkien fans.

 The story follows Dorin Dorunson, who inherits three objects – a stone, a flute, and a horse – and travels through a world that exists somewhere between fairy tale and epic.
 Bemmann tells his story slowly, patiently, with a linguistic precision that echoes Tolkien's own care.
 There are no battles.
 There are no heroes in the conventional sense.
 But there is a depth of narrative that settles into the reader and stays there.